 Saving the Now: Crossing Boundaries to Conserve Contemporary Works

-You will receive a response from the Technical Committee by 15 August 2015.
-Draft manuscripts will be required by 15 October 2015 and the final selection will be made by 15 December 2015.
+The deadline for submission of proposals for papers and posters to be presented at the 2016 Congress has now been passed.
+The deadline for the receipt of proposals was 15th July 2015.
+Those who submitted a proposal will receive a response from the Technical Committee by 15 September 2015.
+Draft manuscripts will be required by 30 October 2015 and the final selection will be made by 15 December 2015.
 Final manuscripts will be due by 15 January 2016.

 So what are the issues?